-The consolidated financial statements for the year ended 31 December 2022 were approved and authorised for issue by the Board of Directors on 23 March 2023.
+The consolidated financial statements for the year ended 31 December 2023 were approved and authorised for issue by the Board of Directors on 22 March 2024.

-2. ADOPTION OF NEW AND AMENDED HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")
+2. ADOPTION OF NEW AND AMENDED HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") AND CHANGES IN ACCOUNTING POLICIES

-2.1 Amended HKFRSs that are effective for annual periods beginning on or after 1 January 2022
+2.1 New and amended HKFRSs that are effective for annual periods beginning on 1 January 2023

-In the current year, the Group has applied for the first time the following amended HKFRSs issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), which are relevant to the Group's operations and effective for the Group's consolidated financial statements for the annual period beginning on or after 1 January 2022:
+In the current year, the Group has applied for the first time the following new and amended HKFRSs issued by the Hong Kong Institute of Certified Public Accountant ("HKICPA"), which are effective for the Group's consolidated financial statements for the annual period beginning on 1 January 2023: